Skip to main content

 Cilium supports two routing modes:

 In cloud-hosted Kubernetes clusters including TKE, the VPC underlying network already supports Pod IP routing forwarding, eliminating the need for an additional overlay layer, thus achieving optimal network performance.
-Therefore, Cilium is typically installed using the Native-Routing mode, and the installation methods described in this tutorial series also use the Native-Routing mode.
+Therefore, Native-Routing mode is typically used.

 For more details, refer to the official Cilium documentation: Routing.